mindee/mindee-api-java/docs/invoices_v4.md

 ```

 ## Total Amount
-**totalAmount**: The total amount paid: includes taxes, tips, fees, and other charges.
+**totalAmount**: The total amount of the invoice: includes taxes, tips, fees, and other charges.

 ```java
 System.out.println(result.getDocument().getInference().getPrediction().getTotalAmount().value);
 ```

 ## Total Net
-**totalNet**: The net amount paid: does not include taxes, fees, and discounts.
+**totalNet**: The net amount of the invoice: does not include taxes, fees, and discounts.

 ```java
 System.out.println(result.getDocument().getInference().getPrediction().getTotalNet().value);
 ```

 ## Total Tax
-**totalTax**: The total tax: includes all the taxes paid for this invoice.
+**totalTax**: The total tax: the sum of all the taxes for this invoice.

 ```java
 System.out.println(result.getDocument().getInference().getPrediction().getTotalTax().value);